C-ORG/whitepaper/README.md

   </tr>
 </table>

+<h3 id="implementations">Implementations</h3>

+The _Continuous Organization_ model is blockchain agnostic but requires a turing-complete smart-contract language to be implemented.
+The availability of stablecoins are not necessarily a requirement but they definitely improve the UX of _Continuous Organizations_.

+A reference implementation for the Ethereum blockchain has been [specified](https://github.com/fairmint/c-org/wiki) and [implemented](https://github.com/fairmint/c-org) (in Vyper language) by [Fairmint](https://fairmint.co).
+The contracts are currently being audited by [Consensys Diligence](https://diligence.consensys.net) and the results of the audit will be made public as soon as it is finalized.

 <h3 id="usecases">Use cases</h3>

 Ultimately, once the concept matures, we believe that COs have the potential to become the de-facto standard form of organization for founders looking to start a new venture, be it non-profit or for-profit.
 Until then, we think there are some use cases that already make a lot of sense, most notably:

 1.  **Long-term employee incentivization**.
 Incentivizing employees is a key topic in any successful organization.
 Unfortunately, today's mechanisms are far from being perfect, especially for private organizations whose shares are not publicly listed.
 Instead of directly giving employees equity or offering stock options, an organization could use a _DAT_ to provide their employees with inalienable, liquid _FAIRs_ aligned with the success of the organization.
 2.  **Organizations with large contributive communities**.
 As of now, it is very legally and technically difficult to financially incentivize communities.
 If you have a platform business at a late stage (Airbnb, Uber, Yelp-like...) and wish to further engage your community in your platform, you start a _CO_ by setting up a _DAT_.
 Obviously, you would not funnel 100% of your revenues to the _CO_ immediately but would instead perhaps commit to buying a certain amount of _FAIRs_ of the _DAT_  every month.
 This way, you can very simply financially align your community with the success of your business.
 Plus, you can use the _FAIRs_ to distribute them in the way you prefer to your community, employees etc...